TeamNewtry/NewtryDocumentation/use_cases/UC1_Searchbar.md

 TODO

 ## 1.2 Alternative Flows
-If there are no productinformations:
+If there are no products that fit the search term:
-- User clicks on "search bar" or "search" icon
+- user clicks on "search bar"
-- User inputs a Productname or EAN into the "search bar"
+- user inputs a product name or EAN into the "search bar"
-- List of products is updated live
+- list of products is updated on-the-fly
-- Error message "no product found" is shown
+- error message "no product found" is shown

-If there are mutlible products with the name ore EAN:
+If there are multiple products with a matching name or EAN:
-- User clicks on "search bar" or "search" icon
+- user clicks on "search bar"
-- User inputs a productname or EAN into the "search bar"
+- user inputs a product name or EAN into the "search bar"
-- List of products is updated live
+- list of products is updated on-the-fly
-- A list of all found products is shown
+- a list of all found products is shown

 # 2 Special Requirements
 (n/a)

 # 3 Preconditions
-- Productinfortmations are stored in the DB
+- the product is present in the database
-- User has the productname or EAN
+- user has the product name or EAN

 # 4 Postconditions
 (n/a)